Turkey, Texas: History

-Turkey was platted (formal surveyed property lots, streets, etc. defined and mapped) in 1907.

 The Bob Wills Festival, named in honor of western swing legend Bob Wills (who grew up in Turkey) has been held annually since 1972, featuring western swing and country music performances ranging from notable bands at the dance hall to impromptu jam sessions around town.
 The festival drew 10,000 people in 2022.

 In November 2011, animal rights organization PETA petitioned the town to temporarily change its name to "Tofurky".